-Generally speaking, our results are comparable to previous studies, showing overall negative halogen-induced ΔOH but with complicated spatial distribution of negative and positive ΔOH (and ΔP{OH}), especially in nearshore area.
+Generally speaking, our results are comparable to previous studies, showing overall negative halogen-induced ΔOH but with a complicated spatial distribution of negative and positive ΔOH (and ΔP{OH}), especially in nearshore areas.
 Previous studies have qualitatively and partially explained the reasons why halogens have such a complicated impact on OH, as the two pathways by which halogens influence OH (i.e., enhanced HO_2 conversion by XO and O_3 consumption by X atoms) have opposite impacts on OH (e.g., Stone et al., 2018).
 However, the complicated spatial distribution of negative and positive ΔOH indicates a complicated interaction of the pathways.
 Furthermore, it is unclear whether there are other important pathways by which halogens influence OH.
-Therefore, in order to better understand the impacts of halogens on OH, and more specifically, to understand why halogens increase OH in certain regions (especially nearshore area) but decrease in other regions, we need to find out all possible important pathways, and to further analyze the controlling factors of the strengths of the pathways.
+Therefore, in order to better understand the impacts of halogens on OH, more specifically to understand why halogens increase OH in certain regions (especially in nearshore areas) but decrease it in other regions, we need to find out all possible important pathways and to further analyze the controlling factors of the strengths of the pathways.

 In the following, we will further analyze the causes of such a complicated distribution.
-Since the spatial distributions of relative ΔP{OH} and ΔOH are very similar despite the small difference in magnitudes, and the OH chemistry is generally discussed in terms of P{OH} in the literature (e.g., Tan et al., 2019;Hofzumahaus et al., 2009;Whalley et al., 2021) and we can directly separate different pathways by which influence P{OH} , we will focus on P{OH} in the following.
-In addition, because the patterns of ΔP{OH} and ΔOH (Fig. 2), as well as the IRR results (Figs. 4 and S3), are quite similar in the All_high and All_low cases (Fig. 2), we will mainly focus on cases with high emission rates.
+Since the spatial distributions of relative ΔP{OH} and ΔOH are very similar despite the small difference in magnitudes, the OH chemistry is generally discussed in terms of P{OH} in the literature (e.g., Tan et al., 2019; Hofzumahaus et al., 2009; Whalley et al., 2021), and we can directly separate different pathways which influence P{OH} , we will focus on P{OH} in the following.
+In addition, because the patterns of ΔP{OH} and ΔOH (Fig. 2), as well as the IRR results (Figs. 4 and S3), are quite similar in the All_high and other studies. - - Mean/max Platform